Lawaltunde/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 5-execute contains a script that adds execute permission to the owner of the file hello.
 The file 6-multiple_permissions contains a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 The file 7-everybody contains script that that adds execution permission to the owner, the group owner and the other users, to the file hello
+The file 8-James_Bond contains a script that sets the permission to the file hello as follows:Owner: no permission at all, Grou no permission at all, Other users all the permissions.